 Maslany and Goldwyn are closer in age than Dunaway and Holden were in the film.
 Still, Max’s speech about Diana being part of the Bugs Bunny generation is not only terribly superior and ageist, it’s also just wrong: Bugs Bunny was a much bigger icon for Holden than anyone in Dunaway’s generation.
 And isn’t it time we put to rest the myth that Edward R. Murrow, who brought us “Person to Person,” held reign over a vast repository of great journalism, as if in-depth exposes could ever be produced within the limited short-segment dictates of 1950s television?

 Van Hove’s environment of TV imagery dissipates as Chavefsky’s preaching intensifies.
 At one point, Cranston leaves the stage to sit on the armrest between two theatergoers in the audience.
 We’ve just been told that TV distracts us.
 Now van hove and Cranston show us how the theater can also play tricks.
 Who cares what Cranston’s character is saying as we watch, on the DumboTron screen, the embarrassed and/or amazed looks of the theatergoers sitting around the star?

-On its release in 1976, “Network” was hailed as a prescient view of news as entertainment.
+On its release in 1976, “Network” was hailed as prescient in its analysis of how the news had become entertainment.
 That prescience has changed.
 Now the shock of “Network” is how much “mad as hell” masquerades as political activism.